ConteDevel/nana/docs/TYPES.md

 ## Fun

 A `Fun` data type allows to declare a function signature, it can be used to restrict a set of functions that can be passed to variable or as an argument of called function.
 Use a `(type) -> type` schema to declare `Fun` where the first type is arguments and the last is a returned value of the function.
-By default Nana function returns a tuple with zero `(0)`.
+By default Nana function returns `0`.
 Look at examples below to learn more:

 ```
-foo() {
+foo = () {
     ret ()
 }

-boo(a: Str) -> Bit {
+boo = (a: Str) -> Bit {
     ret FALSE
 }